Chaitanya009/Feature_opinion_extraction.py/README.md

 ## How to run ##

-After installing all the dependencies run the command **python index.py**
+After installing all the dependencies run the command **jupyter notebook**

 ## Testing procedure ##